GanshengT/GanshengT.github.io/_pages/about.md

 ============

-feel free to contact me if you are interested in one of the following projects -[] artificial blood, the goal is to find the red blood cell substitutes -[] Language prouction research concerning ERP(Event-Related Potential), EEG or MEG(Magnetoencephalography).
+feel free to contact me if you are interested in one of the following projects
+- [ ] artificial blood, the goal is to find the red blood cell substitutes
+- [ ] Language prouction research concerning ERP(Event-Related Potential), EEG or MEG(Magnetoencephalography).
 The main purpose is to create speech by using brain signals. (partly achieved thanks to AI)
--[x] Relevant feature engineering for EEG signals during meditation
+- [X] Relevant feature engineering for EEG signals during meditation

 Gansheng TAN has initiated a social projet **Tandem** which aims to provide a platform and give those of commun interest or seeking a new skill an oppotunity to help each other.
 Gansheng was an instructor on *Analysis, probability and Partial Differential Equation* at CentraleSupelec.
 Gansheng Tan also contributed to R-packages such as *eeglab* and *eegkits*. <br><br>
 Gansheng TAN plays guitar and drums when he started the high school, and he praticed trombone when he was in [La band'à joe](http://www.bandajoe.com/?page=accueil_accueil).
 He created a band *Aegean without sea* at CentraleSupélec and had several performing at school festivial and at Univercité Paris Sud.